Key Stage 3

 Theme 2 Local, national, international and global areas of interest

 Home, town, neighbourhood and region, social issues (charity/ voluntary work, (un)healthy living), global issues (environment, poverty/ homelessness), travel and tourism.

 Theme 3 Current and future study and employment

 My studies, life at school/ college, education post 16, jobs, career choices and ambitions

 Whole school – every year we celebrate European Day of Languages.
 We run an inter-house “Spot the Teacher” competition, where ten members of staff very kindly wear badges for us (representing different aspects of European culture each year) and tutor groups have to identify the teachers and the badges they are wearing.
-The House with the most entries wins the European Day of Languages cup and the winning entries in each House win a tub of chocolates for their tutor group.
+The House with the most entries wins the European Day of Languages cup.
 Students answer the register in tutor time in a different language and we provide a tutor group quiz raising awareness of different languages and cultures.
 The canteen also supports us by making foods with a European theme.

 Key Stage 3

 There is a day trip to Boulogne in the Summer term.
 Part of the trip involves visiting a sweet factory to see sweets being made.

 Students studying German have the opportunity to participate in a German Exchange with our partner school in Homburg.
 The German students come here and stay with our students’ families for a week, and we then go over to Germany and stay with the German students’ families for a week.
 This is an amazing chance to improve language skills, as well as to immerse ourselves in German culture and make new friends.

 There is nothing more exciting than the ability to understand and communicate in a different language, without fear of failure and with increasing confidence and resilience.